Podcast

 Image of guests on The Future of Port Innovation.
 Jeff Dance, Kristin Decas, Shaun Kjar, and Paul Matthews.

 Jeff Dance: Welcome to The Future Of, a podcast by Fresh Consulting, where we discuss and learn about the future of different industries, markets, and technology verticals.
 Together, we’ll chat with leaders and experts in the field and discuss how we can shape the future human experience.
 I’m your host, Jeff Dance.
 In this episode of The Future Of, we’re joined by three port leaders in a special two-part series to explore the future of Ports.
-In this first episode, we’re focusing on the Port Innovation.
+In this first episode, we’re focusing on the port innovation.
 And I’d like to introduce briefly our first guest, Paul Matthews, who’s the CEO of the Port of South Louisiana.
 The Port of South Louisiana was founded in 1960 and is the second largest Port in the Western Hemisphere and the number one grain exporter and the number two energy transfer port.
 In 2022 alone, the Port of South Louisiana handled over 238 million tons, over 129 million domestic transshipments, and 66 million exports.
 Just to break that down, that’s 353,000 transshipments per day, 180,000 exports per day, and 652,000 tons per day.
 They also employ over 10,000 workers.
 Paul, who’s here with us, holds an MBA and a Bachelor’s in Political Science.
-He’s the first Black Port CEO and the youngest Port Director in the history of Louisiana.
+He’s the first Black port CEO and the youngest Port Director in the history of Louisiana.
 Welcome, Paul.

 Paul: Thanks for having me.
 I appreciate it.

-Jeff: For those who don’t know you, could you just share a bit more about your experience and kind of your journey into the Port industry overall?
+Jeff: For those who don’t know you, could you just share a bit more about your experience and kind of your journey into the port industry overall?

 Paul: My journey started at the Port of New Orleans over 10 years ago.
-And I was mentored by the CEO there, Gary Lagrange, and really got a chance to learn about all the different intricacies of Port activity and understand the significance, its history, the economics of Ports.
+And I was mentored by the CEO there, Gary Lagrange, and really got a chance to learn about all the different intricacies of port activity and understand the significance, its history, the economics of Ports.
 I was able to work with people from all across the world and understand how navigation, shipments, transportation, logistics really brings us together and keeps the economy going and allows for us to foster economic development.
 So I served there for over five years, had an opportunity to move on to the Port of Clackamas, which represents the first 80 miles of the Mississippi River, and served as the deputy port director.
 And at that spot, we were able to bring in a major LNG facility, which now it’s going to move over 40 million tons of LNG exporting out to Eastern Europe, which I believe we all can appreciate the need for energy independence in Europe and how Louisiana is really at the forefront of doing that.
 We have much of these geopolitical issues with Russia and Ukraine going on right now.

 So two years ago, I interviewed and I got the call to become the CEO of the Port of South Louisiana.
 And being at three ports on the lower Mississippi River.
 It’s pretty unique.
 They’re all different ports.
 If you’ve been to one port, you’ve only been to one port.
 But I’ve been a mainstay on the Mississippi River.
 And understanding the importance of the busiest port complex in the world, when you take all five ports, you look at their activities.
 So from Baton Rouge, Port of South Louisiana, Port of New Orleans, Port of St. Bernard, and Port of Clackamas, it’s over 200 miles of navigation on the Mississippi River.
 And if you include both sides of the river, you’re talking about over 400 miles for docks and ships to come in and call.
 With six traverses up the river, 6,000 traverses down the river, where you have over 12,000 trips each year at the Port.
-More than a half a billion tons of cargo on the busiest Port Complex in the world represented those five ports.
+More than a half a billion tons of cargo on the busiest port complex in the world represented those five ports.
 So I’m thankful and blessed to have served in three different ports on the lower Mississippi River.
 And that’s helped me out in my experience in understanding what is needed on the lower Mississippi River and the importance of us.
 And that’s exporting much of the grain, 60% of the nation’s grain to the rest of the world and 20% of the petrochemical products to the rest of the world.
 So we as the Port of South Louisiana feed the world, but we also fuel the world.

 Jeff : Before we dive in, thanks for that background.
 Your tie looks unique.
 Tell us more about your tie that you’re wearing.

 Paul: So my tie is actually a representation of our new brand at the Port of South Louisiana.
 We rebranded earlier this year.
 We wanted to try something new.
 So we have this now brand of a shield, which has four coordinates, which represents the four modes of transportation at the Port of South Louisiana.
 Road, rail, water.
 And then we have a blue sky that represents air for our airport.
 So we’re one of only two ports in the state of Louisiana that operates an airport.
 So it’s a little festive.
 We have them in different colors.
 I’m trying this tie on for the first time today.
-So.

 Jeff : Amazing.
 It’s fresh, it’s very fresh.
 Well, let’s talk about the current landscape and then the future along with some of the opportunities and challenges.
-You know, I think we, as an everyday American or person in the world, we all realize we’re connected to the Ports through the pandemic because of the global supply chain.
+You know, I think we, as an everyday American or person in the world, we all realize we’re connected to the ports through the pandemic because of the global supply chain.
 Things were hard to get, took a long time to get, businesses and consumers alike.
 Congestion is one of the challenges we hear about.
 We often hear about more sustainable solutions.
 You know, there’s all of these coordination, routing, data, lots happening, as you mentioned, just by the stats that we discussed.
 As the second largest port in the Western Hemisphere, if you were to name some of the challenges that are most critical today, what would you say?

 Paul : Well, navigation is always critical and relieving congestion in all modes of transportation.
 So we’re very grateful that the state and Army Corps of Engineers actually were able to work together to deepen the channel, the navigational channel of the Mississippi River to 50 feet.
 That has been a tremendous impact since they’ve started early in the river.
 So what we know today is that if you were able to dredge additional foot, the Mississippi River.
 For every foot it’s going to be additional million dollars per foot, per ship, because you can bring in more goods.
 Well we can get larger ships to ended at a much deeper depth now only at the Port of South Louisiana, but also, when it comes to major containers, that’s operating out in Port of New Orleans.
 And so having those larger ships creates more efficiencies, which actually attracts more shippers to come to the port.
 So the need for congestion relief is always good when we’re able to deepen the channel.
 Number two, we have to have more rail expansion.
 If you don’t have rail, you frankly don’t have a port.
 And having the rail capability to really be able to connect to those major markets throughout the United States, create some efficiency to have those transshipments from rail to ships are key.
 So at the Port of South Louisiana, we have three class on rail lines, which some ports be lucky if they have one.
 So we have the CPEC and the CN on the east bank of the river, and we have the Union Pacific on the West Bank of the river that we’re able to access.
 But you never have enough rail.
 And so rail access is key, especially for that last mile, being able to get that rail as close to the river as possible onto near our docks.
 You create that efficiency.
 It allows for a better opportunity to attract more businesses are even expand within your port because the key is the markets.
 So I mentioned the Riverside.
 We connect just by the Mississippi River, 31 States and two Canadian provinces because of the Mississippi River and its tributaries.
 Well, our market is actually Middle America.
 So the Missouri’s, the Illinois, the Ohio’s, the Indiana’s, North Dakota, South Dakota.
 So I call them big 10 country, right?
 So being a college football fan.
 So what happens in St. Louis?
 So Chicago and Cincinnati, because when you export 60% of the nation’s grain, you’re really working very hard partnering with America’s farmers.
-And right now we have a very serious situation with Ukraine-Russian conflict, where they were two of the top five producers of an exporters of grain in the world, feeding China, eat Europe, Japan and North Africa.
+And right now we have a very serious situation with Ukraine-Russian conflict, where they were two of the top five producers of and exporters of grain in the world, feeding China, Europe, Japan and North Africa.
 Well, it’s going to be a point now where there’s more demand from farmers to feed those parts of the world.
 And so having that access to the Mississippi River, having the channel deepened, even access to rail to rail some of that cargo down and be more efficient in that way is very key for us long-term.
-We also need to look at infrastructure needs, increasing our funding for major infrastructure on roads and bridges to get the congestion out of communities and create dedicated trucking routes to and from the ports and reducing the amount of really traffic lights that trucks have to get into that last mile of the Port.
+We also need to look at infrastructure needs, increasing our funding for major infrastructure on roads and bridges to get the congestion out of communities and create dedicated trucking routes to and from the ports and reducing the amount of really traffic lights that trucks have to get into that last mile of the port.
 And so when we allow that that efficiency there, we’re actually able to attract more private investment, foreign direct investment to our ports.
 So those are critical.
 Infrastructure needs are very critical.
 Another major need is really about security, in particular cybersecurity.

-So America’s ports represent 25% of the US Economy.
+So America’s ports represent 25% of the US economy.
 And we’re dealing with this new frontier when it comes to security, looking at the digital age and cybersecurity.
 We have to take a look at that to make sure that all the assets at the port, whether owned by the port or our private partners, are truly protected along with our people and our information.
 And if we’re able to really stay ahead of the curve or get past the curve, if you will, as ports and not lag behind, that will be in a better position as well.
 We’ve actually received over a million dollars before security grant funds from the federal government over the last few years to try to tackle this issue.
 We’ve also met directly with the CIO at the US Department Navy at the Pentagon to talk about the needs that we have to help the Pentagon understand the significance of our port and the ports along the Mississippi River in more detail than what they already knew.
 We’re getting ships from all across the world.
 And I know that the Pentagon is very interested in where the ships are coming from and different things like that.
 So we’re partnering with the Pentagon, trying to work with the NSA as well.
 Any way that we can.
 We also have great relationships with US Customs and Border Protection, and we’re hoping that eventually they’ll actually have a headquarters right on our site at the Port of South Louisiana.
 So those are the critical pathways.
 And I think lastly, we have to look at energy diversity.
 It’s not an energy transition, but really looking at diversifying energy production and alternative fuel.
 We’re actually going to be the first in the nation, second in the world to allow for e-methanol fuel bunkering at the Port of South Louisiana.
 That’s a game changer because now it gives an opportunity for many of the activity in the river to fuel up with a fuel that has a zero carbon footprint.
 And as you know, many companies are willing to locate within a port jurisdiction or even ask for the ships to be rerouted and pay a premium to do so if they know there’s an alternative fuel source that’s going to minimize or eliminate their carbon footprint.
 So we are open to all types of alternative fuels.
 We are not looking at putting all our chips on one, but looking at all of them.
 I liken it to the old days of Blockbuster Video when you buy a Blu-ray disc or HD DVD player, right?
 So we didn’t know who was going to win in the market, but they made themselves available to it.
 So we want to make sure we’re available to all the different types of alternative fuel sources.

 Jeff : Thanks for describing those challenges and those opportunities.
 I can see why the government has made a point to invest more in our port infrastructure.
 And it’s good to hear that’s trickling down your way.
 Given the significance of how you guys fuel and feed our nation and part of the world.
 Tell me about coordination.
 If there’s so many moving parts here.
 How do you guys play a role in trying to help coordinate between the terminal operators and the trucking companies and the railroads and the shippers and logistics, the freight forwarders?
 How do you coordinate?
 It just seems like a nightmare.

 Paul: It can be.
 But I think first of all, it’s just the port industry, the maritime industry is all about relationships.
 And so though it’s a global industry, the relationship, everybody’s very close.
-So whether it’s the shipper, the terminal operator, the freight forward, the custom broker, we try to get them all in the same room as best as we can.
+So whether it’s the shipper, the terminal operator, the freight forward, the customs broker, we try to get them all in the same room as best as we can.
 And so the Port Authority actually serves as that honest broker, the facilitator, if you will, as the public agency, because as the public agency, our interest is having a comprehensive overall vision for the jurisdiction where everyone benefits.
 As you have private companies who have private interests to their shareholders.
 And so what we can say is, “all right, everyone can play in the sandbox”.
 And it’s our role to put in structures in place to allow for that to happen.
 Our number one goal is to foster economic development, which then obviously creates jobs, produces a tax base for the local community, which drives up the quality of life.
 Everyone can be a part of that process.
 And if we are the honest broker in that, we are able to bring all those folks together so everyone benefits.
 So that’s really the role of a Port Authority.
 I tell people sometimes we’re kind of like a mall.
 So in a mall, you have your anchor tenant, which every port has an anchor tenant, whatever that type of cargo is.
 And then you have other tenants as well as a landlord port.
 But our job is to make sure everyone is able to operate in the most efficient manner possible.
 And that’s the same with the Port Authority.
 And so when we talk about issues of rail, safety, security, transportation, congestion issues, everybody can come to the table with the Port Authority as the lead, working in conjunction with the state, to find ways on the state level and the federal level to help, whether it’s funding, whether it’s policy issues that need to be restructured.
 We can do that on behalf of the maritime community.

 Jeff: Tell me how you balance innovation with sustainability.
 You had mentioned some of the green fuel and set something on your guys’ mind at the port level.